YottaDB/YDBDoc/MessageRecovery/errors.rst

 ENCRYPTCONFLT, MUPIP REORG -ENCRYPT and MUPIP EXTRACT -FORMAT=BIN cannot run concurrently - skipping oooo on region: rrrr, file: ffff

-MUPIP Error: MUPIP cannot perform REORG -ENCRYPT and EXTRACT -FORMAT=BIN on file ffff at the same time; rrrr is the region that mapped the file; oooo is the just started operation.
+MUPIP Error: MUPIP cannot perform REORG -ENCRYPT and EXTRACT -FORMAT=BIN on file ffff at the same time; rrrr is the region that mapped the file; oooo is the operation that was just started.

-Action: Reschedule the just started operation or terminate the conflicting operation to allow the just started operation to run immediately.
+Action: Reschedule the just-started operation or terminate the conflicting operation to allow the just-started operation to run immediately.

 -------------------
 ENCRYPTCONFLT2
 -------------------

-ENCRYPTCONFLT2, Message: A concurrent MUPIP REORG -ENCRYPT changed the encryption key for RRRR before the process could initialize it
+ENCRYPTCONFLT2, A concurrent MUPIP REORG -ENCRYPT changed the encryption key for RRRR before the process could initialize it

 Run Time Warning: Due to a concurrent MUPIP REORG -ENCRYPT, a process was forced to defer encryption key initialization for region RRRR.